vosen/ZLUDA/README.md

   Realistically, it's now abandoned and will only possibly receive updates to run workloads I am personally interested in (DLSS).

+  With that said, there is a fork [here](https://github.com/lshqqytiger/ZLUDA) that appears to be more active.

 * What underlying GPU API does ZLUDA use?
 Is it OpenCL?
 ROCm?
 Vulkan?

   ZLUDA is built purely on ROCm/HIP.
 On both Windows and Linux.